Security and Data Protection at Kundo

 A customer can ask for logs pertaining to their own use in the system given that the customer covers that cost and that Kundo agrees.
 Full logs can not be handed over since they may contain data the originates from other customers of Kundo's system.

-All logs are automatically deleted after 30 days.
+All logs are automatically deleted after 30 days due to privacy agreements with our customers.

 Computer clocks are regularly synchronized to make sure all timestamps are as exact as possible.

-Kundo owns no physical servers and instead rents them from external services.
-In our case Amazon is responsible for the physical security of the servers.
+Kundo owns no physical servers and instead rents them from Amazon.
+Amazon is responsible for the physical security of the servers and has comprehensive security documentation.

 Gaining access to the Kundo office where we work day-to-day does not automatically give anyone access to any of our services.